PhilipDaniels/rmule/README.md

 [ ] Run as a daemon (PID file needed)
 [ ] Load server.met?
 Also see code on line 592 to auto-update the list.
 [ ] Load shared files (there seem to be two files?)
-[ ] Use interior mutability for execute_in_independent_transaction?
-Or implement clone()?
-    - All these database writes will ultimately be on a single thread.
 [ ] Download and test server.met with nom
+[ ] Use "Downloads" directory from dirs crate for "completed directory"

 # Main crates used
 - [rusqlite](https://crates.io/crates/rusqlite) rMule stores its configuration in a SQLite database, and the temporary